B Arts (Hons), M Arts, PhD

 Dean (Research), Griffith Business School

 BiographyAndrew is Dean (Research) and Professor of Political Science in the Griffith Business School.
 Prior to being appointed Dean in April 2016, he was Head of the School of Government and International Relations (2014-2016) and Director of the Griffith Asia Institute (2010-2014).
-Before coming to Griffith in 2010, Andrew was Associate Head (Research) in the Faculty of Social Sciences at Flinders University, and prior to entering academia he worked as a Commonwealth public servant.
-Andrew’s research expertise focuses on the intersection of strategic, political, and economic change in Asia with particular emphasis on the security dimension of international relations, and he is a frequent media commentator on these topics.
-Working in teams, Andrew is the recipient of ARC Discovery and Linkage Project funding, and he has also received competitive industry funding from the Department of Foreign Affairs and Trade, the Japan Foundation, and the Department of Defence.
+Before coming to Griffith in 2010, Andrew was Associate Head (Research) in the Faculty of Social Sciences at Flinders University, and prior to entering academia he worked as a Commonwealth public servant with Australia’s Department of Defence.
+Andrew’s research expertise focuses on the intersection of strategic, political, and economic change in the Asia-Pacific with particular emphasis on the security dimension of international relations, and he is a frequent media commentator on these topics.
+Working in teams, Andrew is the recipient of Australian Research Council (Discovery and Linkage Project) funding, and he has also received competitive industry funding from the Department of Foreign Affairs and Trade, the Japan Foundation, and the Department of Defence.
 He is a former member of the Australian Foreign Minister’s National Consultative Committee on National Security Issues and former advisory board member of the Lowy Institute’s G20 Studies Centre.
+Andrew is the former editor-in-chief of the Australian Journal of International Affairs and is currently an editorial board member of the North Korean Review, the Journal of Intelligence History, and Security Challenges.

 - International relations of the Asia-Pacific (with a particular focus on Northeast Asia)